 Many genetic diseases are known to be caused by changes or variants in a single gene.
 These are known as single gene disorders.
 Single gene disorders are often called Mendelian disorders and are divided into categories depending on how they are inherited.
 The most common inheritance patterns are dominant, recessive and X-linked.

 Single gene testing is performed to identify changes or variants in a single gene.
 We provide a comprehensive range of testing for childhood and adult single gene disorders.

 The type of testing and who will require testing will depend on the inheritance pattern and type of variant being investigated.

-Our single gene testing services include testing for triplet repeat disorders (such as Duchenne muscular dystrophy), carrier screening (for fragile X, cystic fibrosis or spinal muscular atrophy), methylation analysis (for Prader-Willi and Angleman syndromes) and mitochondrial genome testing.
+Our single gene testing services include testing for triplet repeat disorders, carrier screening (for fragile X, cystic fibrosis or spinal muscular atrophy), methylation analysis (for Prader-Willi and Angleman syndromes) and mitochondrial genome testing.
 Specific test details can be found below.

 Testing for single gene disorders is performed where a patient has presented with specific features of a condition or when there is a family history of the condition.
 Testing is typically arranged by a specialist like a paediatrician or neurologist.
 In some cases, a referral to see a genetic counsellor may be arranged prior to testing.

 What are the different inheritance patterns for single gene disorders?